 Who are we?

-The Alzheimer’s and Parkinson’s Association of Alcalá de Henares was created in 1997 as a resource for and by family members of Alzheimer’s patients in order to support each other and achieve a better quality of life for the patient and their families.
-We are a regional NGO and our members are mostly relatives of people with age-related neurodegenerative diseases.
-Such as Parkinson’s, Alzheimer’s and other related dementias.
+The Association of Relatives and Patients of Alzheimer’s and Parkinson’s of Alcalá de Henares (AFA Alcalá) was founded in 1997 as a resource created by and for the relatives of people with Alzheimer’s disease in order to support each other and achieve a better quality of life for the patient and their families.
+We are a regional NGO and our members are mostly relatives of people with age-related neurodegenerative diseases such as Parkinson’s, Alzheimer’s and other related dementias.

-Our center, where the activities are developed, is located in Alcalá de Henares, which is the largest city in the area, but serves people from neighboring towns.
+Our center, where the activities take place, is located in Alcalá de Henares, which is the largest city in the area, but it serves people from neighboring towns.

 Interdisciplinary team

-Our team is made up of professionals specialized in different areas, such as:
+Our team is made up of professionals specialized in various areas, such as:

 - Psychology